truher/frc-test/cv1/safety.md

 L_B^{EL} = 100 W m^{-2} sr^{-1}
 $$

-which is much lower than our design radiance, even for orange light, which means that very long term exposure should be curtailed.
+Our design radiance __exceeds this limit__, even for orange light, which means that very long term exposure should be curtailed.

 ## Retinal photochemical hazard to the aphakic eye and the infant eye (300 - 700 nm)